-The Conceptual Framework derives from the School of Education mission, "Professionals United to Ensure Continuous Learning and Success."
+The Conceptual Framework derives from, "The UAFS School of Education's mission is to ensure every teacher candidate is "Day One Ready" so all learners achieve their greatest potential."
 The Framework is informed by two major sources of research in best practices for educators, InTASC (Interstate Teacher Assessment and Support Consortium) and Charlotte Danielson's Framework for Teaching (FFT).
 InTASC is a program of the Chief State School Officers (CCSSO).
 The Arkansas Department of Education adopted the InTASC 2011 Model Core Teaching Standards, which were developed by InTASC, as the Arkansas Teaching Standards (ATS).
 The Conceptual Framework synthesizes the concepts from these models to represent the UAFS School of Education expectations for teacher candidates.
 The UAFS School of Education Intended Candidate Outcomes (ICOs) are aligned with the InTASC Standards, which are the Arkansas Teacher Standards (ATS).
-The ICOs are also aligned with the Danielson Framework for Teaching (FFT) and edTPA.
+The ICOs are also aligned with the Danielson Framework for Teaching (FFT).
+This course addresses the Competencies for Online Teaching Grades K-12 developed by the Division of Elementary and Secondary Education.